6 Instagram Best Practices For Magazines [Analysis]

 We turned to date to uncover which Instagram best practices (if any), should brands follow to make successful Instagram posts

-It was the biggest data driven project we’ve ever done and we discovered a few surprising things along the way.
+It was the biggest data-driven project we’ve ever done and we discovered a few surprising Instagram best practices along the way.
 Read on to find out what they were and how Sked Social (formerly Schedugram) can help you put them into practice.

 We started out by selecting 15 of the most influential magazine publishers that are on Instagram: Vogue, Harper’s Bazaar, Marie Claire, Seventeen, Cosmopolitan, Glamour, Allure, Elle, InStyle, Women’s Health, Sports Illustrated, GQ, Maxim, Esquire, Men’s Health.